-Data Infrastructure server storage I/O network and associated tradecraft are your skills, experiences, insight as well as tricks of the trade, profession and job function (read more about what is a data infrastructure here).
+Data Infrastructure trends include server storage I/O network and associated tradecraft are your skills, experiences, insight as well as tricks of the trade, profession and job function (read more about what is a data infrastructure here).

 This is the second of a two-part series exploring data infrastructure along with serve storage I/O and related tradecraft.
 Read part one of this series here.

 As a refresher from part one, data infrastructure encompasses servers, storage, I/O and networking along with associated hardware, software, services and management tasks including data protection among others.
 Tradecraft is knowing about tools, technologies, and trends in your primary domain as well as adjacent focus areas.
 However, tradecraft is also about knowing how and when to use different technologies, tools with various techniques to address different scenarios.

 Trends involving tradecraft include capturing existing experiences and skills from those who are about to retire or simply move on to something else, as well as learning for those new to IT or servers, storage, I/O, and data infrastructure hardware, software, and services.
 This means being able to find a balance of old and new tools, techniques, and technologies, including using things in new ways for different situations.

 Part of expanding your tradecraft skill set is knowing when to use different tools, techniques, and technologies from proprietary and closed to open solutions, from tightly integrated to loosely integrated, to bundled and converged, or to a la carte or unbundled components, with do-it-yourself (DIY) integration.